ScottShao/antispoofing.verification.gmm/README.rst

   The python shell used in the first line of the previous command set determines the python interpreter that will be used for all scripts developed inside this package.
-Because this package makes use of `Bob
-  <http://idiap.github.com/bob>`_, you must make sure that the ``bootstrap.py``
-  script is called with the **same** interpreter used to build Bob, or unexpected problems might occur.
+Because this package makes use of `Bob`_, <you must make sure that the ``bootstrap.py`` script is called with the **same** interpreter used to build Bob, or unexpected problems might occur.

   If Bob is installed by the administrator of your system, it is safe to consider it uses the default python interpreter.
 In this case, the above 3